 Over the past five years, the Company has had extensive discussions with its largest shareholders about compensation philosophy and corporate governance which have shaped the Company's practices.
-As a direct result of engagement with its largest shareholders before the 2015 Annual General Meeting, the Company adopted a policy not to make forgivable loans to any of its directors or executive officers.
-Following the discussions held before the 2016 Annual General Meeting, the Company undertook a review of CEO compensation with a view, in particular, to establishing a CEO compensation framework for measuring and evaluating the performance of the CEO.
-Following the discussions held before the 2017 Annual General Meeting, the Company undertook a further review of CEO and executive compensation with a view to replacing certain time-based equity awards with long-term performance-based equity awards.
+As a direct result of engagement with its largest shareholders before the 2015 annual general meeting, the Company adopted a policy not to make forgivable loans to any of its directors or executive officers.
+Following the discussions held before the 2016 annual general meeting, the Company undertook a review of CEO compensation with a view, in particular, to establishing a CEO compensation framework for measuring and evaluating the performance of the CEO.
+Following the discussions held before the 2017 annual general meeting, the Company undertook a further review of CEO and executive compensation with a view to replacing certain time-based equity awards with long-term performance-based equity awards.
 And during fiscal 2018, the Compensation Committee undertook, with the assistance of Hugessen Consulting Inc. (Hugessen), the evaluation and development of updated long-term performance-based equity alternatives with forward-looking performance conditions.
 As a result of this work, the following modifications and additions to compensation programs and policies were implemented in 2018:

-- Adopted a performance share unit (PSU) plan to replace the LTIP as the primary long term incentive instrument for the CEO, Executive Chairman and select senior executives.
+- Adopted a performance share unit (PSU) plan to replace the LTIP as the primary long term incentive instrument for the CEO, the full-time Chairman and select senior executives.
 PSUs are intended to strengthen the linkage between pay and performance by conditioning future payout on achievement of predetermined multi-year market-based and financial performance metrics.
-For fiscal 2018, only the CEO and the Executive Chairman were required to participate in the PSU plan, although other senior executives elected to participate.
-Starting in fiscal 2019, the CEO, the Executive Chairman, all other NEOs and certain other senior executives have been required to participate in the plan.
-PSUs are paid in cash at the time of vesting. - Adjusted the pay mix for the CEO and Executive Chairman to require a mandatory deferral of 40% of total direct compensation (that is, base salary, capital markets incentive compensation pool payments and annual bonuses) into PSUs, which cliff vest after three years.
+For fiscal 2018, only the CEO and the full-time Chairman were required to participate in the PSU plan, although other senior executives elected to participate.
+Starting in fiscal 2019, the CEO, the full-time Chairman, all other NEOs and certain other senior executives have been required to participate in the plan.
+PSUs are paid in cash at the time of vesting. - Adjusted the pay mix for the CEO and the full-time Chairman to require a mandatory deferral of 40% of total direct compensation (that is, base salary, capital markets incentive compensation pool payments and annual bonuses) into PSUs, which cliff vest after three years.
 This is a higher mandatory deferral and a later vesting than was required under the previous program. - Introduced an Incentive Compensation Clawback Policy.
-The policy applies to all executive officers of Canaccord Genuity Group Inc. and all members of the Global Operating Committee of the Canaccord Genuity group in the case of embezzlement, fraud, breach of fiduciary duty or any other misconduct which constitutes cause for dismissal that contributes in any way to a material restatement of the Company's financial statements.

-• Adopted a performance stock option (PSO) plan to facilitate a PSO grant which was then made on June 14, 2018.
+The policy applies to all executive officers of Canaccord Genuity Group Inc. and all members of the Global Operating Committee of the Canaccord Genuity group in the case of embezzlement, fraud, breach of fiduciary duty or any other misconduct which constitutes cause for dismissal that contributes in any way to a material restatement of the Company's financial statements. - Adopted the PSO Plan to facilitate a performance share option (PSO) grant which was then made on June 14, 2018.
 The PSOs are subject to both time-based service and market (stock price) performance vesting conditions, as well as have a three times exercise price cap on payout value.
 The objectives of the plan are to increase employee stock exposure and provide a link between strategic objectives, market practice and the established culture of ownership and entrepreneurialism.
 The plan has been designed to provide a mechanism to closely align employee and shareholder interests and its underlying principle is that growth in equity value should be integral to overall compensation.